pinot-contrib/pinot-docs/basics/concepts.md

 ### Cluster

-A Pinot [_cluster_](components/cluster/) is a complete collection of the software processes and hardware resources required for Pinot to ingest data, store it, and process queries.
-The components of a cluster are described in more detail under _Physical Architecture_ below.
+A Pinot [_cluster_](components/cluster/) is a collection of the software processes and hardware resources required to ingest, store, and process data.
+For detail about Pinot cluster components, see [Physical architecture](#physical-architecture).

 ## Physical Architecture